 Complaints and Reconsideration Requests Regarding Censorship, Removal, or Reclassification of Library Materials

-- Patron must fill out the Citizen’s Request for Reconsideration of Library Material.
+- Patron must complete the entire Citizen’s Request for Reconsideration of Library Material.
+Only one specific item or related series per request.

-- If suggested change is not satisfactory for patron, or a reclassification change has not been recommended, the request will be forwarded to the reconsideration review committee.
-The committee will consist of at least one library staff member, one member of the public, and one library board member.
-Committee members will be provided sufficient time to review material, meet regarding the materials after review, and make recommendations.
-Patron will be advised of committee findings within 30 days of original request.
+- If the material status decision is not satisfactory for request initiator, they may ask to have the material reviewed by a reconsideration committee.
+The committee will consist of at least one trained library staff member, one member of the public, and one library board member.
+Committee members will be provided sufficient time to review material in full and schedule a meeting to discuss findings.
+A recommendation regarding material status will be issued by the reconsideration committee.
+Request initiator will be notified in writing.